-This report describes an integrated plan for monitoring the natural and human systems within the Barataria Basin and the Pontchartrain Region of coastal Louisiana and coast wide.
-A rigorous statistical analysis and thorough reviews of previous planning and monitoring efforts resulted in the development of this comprehensive plan.
-The plan relies heavily on the use of existing data, thus, coordination with other agencies and CPRA's existing monitoring programs (e.g., BICM, CRMS) is critical to the plan's success.
+A rigorous statistical analysis and thorough reviews of previous planning and monitoring efforts resulted in the development of this comprehensive design.
+The SWAMP design relies heavily on the use of existing data, thus, coordination with other agencies and CPRA's existing monitoring programs (e.g., BICM, CRMS) is critical to the success.
 Collectively, the variables provide an understanding in a holistic sense of the potential impacts on system dynamics from a variety of drivers and are intended to be indicative rather than exhaustive of system condition.
-As a result, there were some aspects of the system not included in the plan, such as monitoring of wildlife species, submerged aquatic vegetation, and economic impacts on local businesses, that warrant additional discussion with subject matter experts prior to their inclusion to determine their relevance in the SWAMP framework and to the coastal protection and restoration program.
+As a result, there were some aspects of the system not included in this design, such as monitoring of wildlife species, submerged aquatic vegetation, and economic impacts on local businesses, that warrant additional discussion with subject matter experts prior to their inclusion to determine their relevance in the SWAMP framework and to the coastal protection and restoration program.
 Further, the exclusion of any variable does not necessarily mean the variables should be excluded from any project-specific monitoring.

-Prior to implementation of this plan, SWAMP will require development of quality control and quality assurance protocols, specific standardized operating procedures for each of the data collection efforts, a data management plan, and a reporting framework to contribute to decision making and reducing uncertainty in management actions.
+For effective implementation of this design, SWAMP will require development of quality control and quality assurance protocols, specific standardized operating procedures for each of the field and laboratory data collection efforts, a data management plan that utilizes the CPRA Coastal Information Management System (CIMS), and a reporting framework that will contribute to decision making and reducing uncertainty in management actions.
 Protocols and standardized operating procedures have previously been developed for many of the major monitoring programs and research efforts in coastal Louisiana and could serve as a guide for many of the variables identified herein.
+Additionally, the SWAMP implementation team should coordinate with Deepwater Horizon-type monitoring programs (e.g. NRDA, RESTORE Council) that currently collect data in coastal Louisiana to ensure consistency in approaches, efficiencies in monitoring efforts, and ensure data collected can inform programmatic evaluations and reporting.
+Currently, the SWAMP design has been implemented in the Barataria Basin and Pontchartrain region and the Western Basins will follow.

-Several monitoring programs exist in coastal Louisiana as documented in the SWAMP inventory geodatabase and summarized in the Introduction.
-In many cases, it is unknown whether probabilitybased methods were employed in the selection of sites.
-In order to integrate these existing monitoring programs for analysis of system change, the use of nonprobability-based designs in conjunction with the probability-based design proposed herein warrants additional discussion with statistical experts and those from other large-scale monitoring programs that have faced similar issues.
+Several monitoring programs exist in coastal Louisiana as documented in the SWAMP inventory geodatabasei and are summarized in the Introduction.
+Several of these efforts have explored indicator development for use in evaluating coastal restoration efforts (Cretini et al., 2012; Snedden & Swenson, 2012; Stagg et al., 2013) and coastal protection efforts (Hijuelos & Reed, 2013a), evaluating water quality condition (Louisiana Department of Environmental Quality, 2008), and quantifying success of the fish and wildlife conservation strategy (Lester et al., 2005).
+In many cases, it is unknown whether these studies employed probability-based or nonprobability-based methods in the selection of sites.
+In order to integrate these existing monitoring programs for analysis of system change, the use of nonprobability-based designs in conjunction with the probability-based design proposed herein warrants additional discussion with statistical experts and those from other largescale monitoring programs that have faced similar issues.
 The statistical literature provides some guidance on appropriate methodologies for combining datasets from nonprobability- and probability-based designs (Brus & De Gruijter, 2003; Cox & Piegorsch, 1996; Elliott, 2009), but there is no general consensus.
 The analysis of existing data generated from sites in which probability-based methods were used in selecting site locations, in conjunction with new data generated from sites in which the GRTS was used, does not pose any critical statistical concerns.
-This does not imply that the GRTS design can be applied post hoc to designs created using other probabilitybased methods.
+This does not imply that the GRTS design can be applied post hoc to designs created using other probability-based methods.